After-Shock/Cloudbox-wiki/Prerequisites.md

 ## Cloud Storage ##

 Cloudbox stores the media unencrypted in Google Drive and utilizes Plexdrive to access it, so if your using Amazon or prefer encryption, look elsewhere.
-We recommend creating a [G Suite Business Account](gsuite.google.com/pricing.html).
+We recommend creating a [G-Suite Business Account](gsuite.google.com/pricing.html).